K-Ellis/Data-Engineering-Nanodegree/README.md

 - Use Infrastructure as Code to build and deploy an AWS Redshift Cluster.
 Use Python to Extract, Transform and Load data from an S3 bucket into the data warehouse.

 ### [4.
 Data Lakes with AWS S3 and Apache Spark](4_Data_Lakes_and_Spark)
-- Use PySpark to extract raw data from one AWS S3 Bucket before transforming it into a processed format and loading it into an AWS S3 Data Lake.
+- Use PySpark to extract raw data from one AWS S3 Bucket before transforming it into a star schema data model of dimension and fact tables and loading these into an AWS S3 Data Lake in parquet format.